 This may seem inconsequential but it’s extremely important and will result in disciplinary actions if you have a TREC complaint.
 Be sure you have a properly completed IABS and that you have a link to it along with the TREC Consumer Protection Notice in your email signature, website, social media, and any other place considered the “first substantial” contact with potential clients.
 See this article for more info and how to complete your IABS form: https://eliteagents.cloud/how-to-complete-the-iabs-for-llcs/ Make sure all of your agents have a properly completed IABS as well.

 Unless you’ve also registered a DBA (assumed) name, you must use the exact legal company name as shown on the LLC license including the “LLC” abbreviation.
-If you want to shorten your company name or use a different one altogether, you have to verify the name you want to use is available and register it as an assumed name with the State and county first and then with TREC.
+If you want to shorten your company name or use a different one altogether, you have to verify the name you want to use is available and register it as an assumed name with the State first and then with TREC.
 See this article on how to do this correctly: https://eliteagents.cloud/using-a-dba-name/

 Realtor Association and MLS Access